World War II in Yugoslavia: Partisan growth to domination

-On 16 June 1944, the Tito-Šubašić agreement between the Partisans and the Yugoslav Government in exile of King Peter II was signed on the island of Vis.
+On 16 June 1944, the Tito-Šubašić agreement between the Partisans and the Yugoslav Government in exile of Peter II was signed on the island of Vis.
 This agreement was an attempt to form a new Yugoslav government which would include both the communists and the royalists.
 It called for a merge of the Partisan Anti-Fascist Council of National Liberation of Yugoslavia (Antifašističko V(ij)eće Narodnog Oslobođenja Jugoslavije, AVNOJ) and the Government in exile.
 The Tito-Šubašić agreement also called on all Slovenes, Croats, and Serbs to join the Partisans.
 The Partisans were recognized by the Royal Government as Yugoslavia's regular army.
 Mihajlović and many Chetniks refused to answer the call.
 The Chetniks were, however, praised for saving 500 downed Allied pilots in 1944; United States President Harry S. Truman posthumously awarded Mihailović the Legion of Merit for his contribution to the Allied victory.

 Allied advances in Romania and Bulgaria

 In August 1944 after the Jassy-Kishinev Offensive overwhelmed the front line of Germany's Army Group South Ukraine, King Michael I of Romania staged a coup, Romania quit the war, and the Romanian army was placed under the command of the Red Army.
 Romanian forces, fighting against Germany, participated in the Prague Offensive.
 Bulgaria quit as well and, on 10 September, declared war on Germany and its remaining allies.
 The weak divisions sent by the Axis powers to invade Bulgaria were easily driven back.

 In Macedonia, the Germans swiftly disarmed the 1st Occupation Corps of 5 divisions and the 5th Army, despite short-lived resistance by the latter.
 Survivors fought their way back to the old borders of Bulgaria.

 After the occupation of Bulgaria by the Soviet army, negotiations between Tito and the Bulgarian communist leaders were organised which ultimately resulted in a military alliance between the two.

-In late September 1944, three Bulgarian armies, some 455,000 strong in total led by General Georgi Marinov Mandjev, entered Yugoslavia with the strategic task of blocking the German forces withdrawing from Greece.
+In late September 1944, three Bulgarian armies, some 455,000 strong in total led by General Georgi Marinov Mandjev from Sharkovo, entered Yugoslavia with the strategic task of blocking the German forces withdrawing from Greece.

 The new Bulgarian People's Army and the Red Army 3rd Ukrainian Front troops were concentrated at the old Bulgarian-Yugoslav border.
-At the dawn of October 8th, they entered Yugoslavia from the south.
+At the dawn of October 8, they entered Yugoslavia from the south.
 The First and Fourth Bulgarian Armies invaded Vardar Macedonia, and the Second Army south-eastern Serbia.
 The First Army then swung north with the Soviet 3rd Ukrainian Front, through eastern Yugoslavia and south-western Hungary, before linking up with the British 8th Army in Austria in May 1945.